Table of Contents

 4. JSI Special 4/4 Violin String Set – Best Violin Strings Combination Pack

 JSI, or the Johnson String Instrument company, was founded in 1976 in Massachusetts.
-They’re a fascinating company in many ways, sourcing most of their products externally and selling them on.
+They’re a fascinating company in many ways, sourcing most of their products externally and selling them.
 The vast majority of their products listed are high-quality items.

 A humane touch…

 They also run a project to provide decent musical instruments to younger learners in underprivileged areas of Massachusetts.
 Hats off to them.
-Shame, more businesses, and governments don’t do similar.
+Shame, that more businesses and governments don’t do similar.

 It is a full set of full-size strings for the violin.
 They’re medium gauge.
 It features quite a lot of strings in the package from two of the most renowned manufacturers, Pirastro and Thomastik.
 The lands of Mozart and Beethoven became a member of the forces.
 That may only be a winner.